bbulkow/FastLED-idf/README.md

 This port of FastLED 3.3 runs under the ESP-IDF development environment.
 Enjoy.

+Pull requests welcome.

 # Why we need FastLED-idf

-The ESP32 is a pretty great package.
+The ESP32 is a pretty great SOC package.
 It has two cores, 240Mhz speed, low power mode, wifi and bluetooth, and can be had in pre-built modules at prices between $24 ( Adafruit, Sparkfun ), $10 (Espressif-manufactured boards through Mauser and Digikey), or 'knock off' boards for $4 from AliExpress.

 If you're going to program this board, you might use Arduino.
 Although I love the concept of Arduino - and the amazing amount